GenericMappingTools/oversight/steering-committee-membership.md

 # Steering Committee Membership

-The Generic Mapping Tools Steering Committee members are:

-- David Sandwell (Scripps) - Chair
-- Dave Caress (MBARI)
-- Steve Diggs (Scripps)
-- Dan Bassett (GNS Science, New Zealand)
-- Khalid Soofi (ConocoPhillips)
+With the creation of a formal governance structure, the Generic Mapping Tools Steering Committee with be re-constituted with membership decided by active project developers and previous core developers in June 2024.